How to Read a Paint Tube

 Opacity refers to how transparent the paint is.

-It is denoted with either a circle or a square that is blank, filled in, or somewhere in the middle.
+It is denoted with either a blank circle or a square, filled in, or somewhere in the middle.

 opacity test for gouache and watercolor paints